Frank Thomas (outfielder): Career

 Thomas signed with the Pittsburgh Pirates as an amateur free agent in 1947.
 He made his major league debut with the Pirates in 1951.
 With the Pirates, he made three All-Star Games, and finished fourth in the voting for Most Valuable Player in 1958, when he batted .281, finished second in the National League to Ernie Banks with 35 home runs, and had 109 runs batted in (RBIs).
 Thomas appeared on the cover of the July 28, 1958, issue of Sports Illustrated.
 He also won his only NL Player of the Month award in June, batting .275 with nine home runs and 29 RBIs.
 On August 16, 1958, Thomas hit three home runs in a 13–4 rout of the Cincinnati Reds.

 Before the 1959 season, the Pirates traded Thomas, Whammy Douglas, Jim Pendleton, and John Powers to the Cincinnati Redlegs for Smoky Burgess, Harvey Haddix, and Don Hoak.
 Due to a shattered nerve in the thumb of his right hand, Thomas home run output fell from 35 to 12 in 1959.
 Following the season, he was traded by the Redlegs to the Chicago Cubs for Bill Henry, Lou Jackson, and Lee Walls.
 On May 9, 1961, the Cubs traded Thomas to the Milwaukee Braves for Mel Roach.

 After the 1961 season, the Braves traded Thomas with a player to be named later (Rick Herrscher) to the New York Mets for a player to be named later (Gus Bell) and $100,000 cash.
 Despite the team's historically poor inaugural season, Thomas led the expansion Mets with 34 home runs and 94 RBIs.
 His home run mark was a Mets' team record until broken by Dave Kingman in 1975.
 On August 7, 1964, the Mets traded Thomas to the Philadelphia Phillies for Wayne Graham, Gary Kroll, and cash.

 On July 3, 1965, Thomas got into a fight with Dick Allen, in which he hit Allen with a bat in the shoulder.
 After that night's game, the Phillies placed Thomas on irrevocable waivers.
 He was purchased by the Houston Astros from the Phillies on July 10, 1965.
 While the Phillies prohibited Allen from telling his side of the story, there was no restriction on Thomas, who made it seem that Allen's behavior had gotten Thomas released.
-The Astros traded Thomas to Braves for a player to be named later (Mickey Sinnerud) in September 1965.
+The Astros traded Thomas to the Braves for a player to be named later (Mickey Sinnerud) in September 1965.

 On April 5, 1966, Thomas was released by the Braves.
 He signed with the Cubs on May 14, and after recording five plate appearances without a hit, he was released on June 4.

 In a 16-season career, Thomas posted a .266 batting average with 286 home runs and 962 RBIs in 1,766 games.
 He was larger than the average player of his time, and known for his opinionated nature.
 His nicknames as a player included "The Big Donkey" and "Lurch".